pawelc/docs/tidy1.md

 Discrete recurrent neural networks for grammatical inference Self-paced visual category discovery
 Recurrent neural network based language model
-A unified approach on fast training of feedforward and recurrent networks using EM algorithm An overview of gradient descent optimization algorithms Some methods of speeding up the convergence of iteration methods Safe and Efficient Off-Policy Reinforcement Learning
+An overview of gradient descent optimization algorithms Some methods of speeding up the convergence of iteration methods Safe and Efficient Off-Policy Reinforcement Learning